-We spent months researching the best options for mail order turkeys of all sizes, as well as alternatives to traditional Thanksgiving turkey options.
+We spent months researching the best options for mail-order turkeys of all sizes and flavors.
 We then ordered several turkeys to the homes of our experienced product testers and editors so that they could prepare them and provide feedback.
 They rated each turkey (or sampler or turducken) on the delivery process, freshness, taste, and ease of preparation.
 We used our research and the testing data to determine placement on this list.

 What to Look for in Mail Order Turkeys

 How many people are you feeding?
 Some companies offer a variety of turkey sizes, while others only have one, so you’ll need to calculate how much meat is necessary before you order.
 The general rule of thumb is you need 1 pound of turkey per guest if you don’t want any leftovers; plan for 1.5 pounds per guest if you want to have meat to spare.